shannonbux/shannon-soper-portfolio/src/pages/hacktoberfest/index.md

 ## The opportunity

-Initially, Hacktoberfest wasn't on my radar.
-However, after interviewing Gatsby users and creating a long list of TODO's to improve the docs, I hypothesized that some of the TODO's could be accomplished by newcomers during Hacktoberfest.
+Initially, Hacktoberfest wasn’t on my radar.
+However, after interviewing Gatsby users and creating a long list of TODO’s to improve the docs, I hypothesized that some of the TODO’s could be accomplished by newcomers during Hacktoberfest.

-From a year of trying other methods to increase docs contribution, I guessed that Hacktoberfest wouldn't be a silver bullet.
-It already wasn't easy to attract new contributors and help them successfully contribute to Gatsby; why would Hacktoberfest change those facts?
+From a year of trying other methods to increase docs contribution, I guessed that Hacktoberfest wouldn’t be a silver bullet.
+It already wasn’t easy to attract new contributors and help them successfully contribute to Gatsby; why would Hacktoberfest change those facts?

 ## Creating a pit of success

 To make sure folks continued to have a good experience beyond their first impression, we designed [issues that set contributors up for success](https://github.com/gatsbyjs/gatsby/issues/8730).

 To increase the chance that any given PR would be merged, myself and a developer, Amberley Romo, created a template for docs issues to make them nearly fool proof.
 The issues included excruciatingly specific instructions to nearly guarantee that PR submissions would meet our expectations.
-This meant the PR's could be speedily merged.
+This meant the PR’s could be speedily merged.

 ![Hacktoberfest issue](hacktoberfest-issue.png)

 ## Helping my coworkers succeeed

 After submitting a PR for review, another pain point for contributors is getting the PR actually merged.
-Sometimes the open source maintainers don't respond for weeks or leave cryptic responses.
+Sometimes the open source maintainers don’t respond for weeks or leave cryptic responses.

-Through chatting with my coworkers, I learned what **friction they experienced in merging PR's**.
-They had good intentions and yet they often didn't know what to say and/or didn't have the time to help a newcomer clean up their PR.
+Through chatting with my coworkers, I learned what **friction they experienced in merging PR’s**.
+They had good intentions and yet they often didn’t know what to say and/or didn’t have the time to help a newcomer clean up their PR.

 I tackled this problem by **planning for edge cases that could slow down our response time**.
-For PR's and issues that didn't meet the project's needs, I **created a decision tree**.
+For PR’s and issues that didn’t meet the project’s needs, I **created a decision tree**.
 This helped myself and other maintainers respond appropriately and consistently to each contributor.

 ![Docs Decision Tree](docs-decision-tree.png)